MariaClaraC/MariaClaraC/README.md

 - No primeiro ano do ensino médio;
 - Desenho as vezes

-- Ainda trabalhando neste readme
+- Ainda trabalhando neste readme do perfil kkk

 #### :comet: Stats
 <hr>